 Ongoing productivity improvements and cost reduction efforts in recent years have focused on upgrading and modernizing facilities to reduce costs, improve efficiency and productivity and phase out uncompetitive facilities.
 The Company has also opened new facilities to meet increases in market demand for its products.
 These actions reflect the Company's continued commitment to realign manufacturing facilities to maintain its competitive position in its markets.
-The Company continually reviews its operations and evaluates strategic opportunities.
-Further discussion of the Company's recent restructuring actions is contained within "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the caption "Provision for Restructuring," and under Note L to the consolidated financial statements.

 Utilization of any particular facility varies based upon product demand.
-While not possible to measure with any degree of certainty or uniformity the productive capacity of these facilities, management believes that, if necessary, production can be increased at several existing facilities through the addition of personnel, capital equipment and, in some facilities, square footage available for production.
+While it is not possible to measure with any degree of certainty or uniformity the productive capacity of these facilities, management believes that, if necessary, production can be increased at several existing facilities through the addition of personnel, capital equipment and, in some facilities, square footage available for production.
 In addition, the Company may from time to time acquire additional facilities or dispose of existing facilities.